Welcome to Wopular's coverage of Stocks Down, Europe Debt.

-Stocks Down, Europe Debt | featured news
+Stocks Down, Europe Debt that have been featured on main sections

 The worst week for the stock market in two months ended with a whimper in thin trading Friday.
 The Dow Jones industrial average lost 4.8 percent this week, while the broader Standard & Poor’s 500 index fell 4.7 percent.
 Both had their worst weeks since Sept.
 23.